-Ask A Healer Creative Wellbeing Series
+Ask A Healer Creativity Articles

-If you have reached this page directly, from a search engine search of link, you will need to visit
+If you have reached this acting lesson directly, from a search engine search or link, please read acting exercise 4 - the actor's emotions first.

-It may also be helpful to start at the beginning of the power connection acting class, complete the intro and first 3 lessons before doing this one on emotional accessibility for the actor.
+It may also be helpful to start at the beginning of the power connection Free online acting class, complete the intro and first 3 lessons before doing this one on emotional accessibility for the actor.

 This very simple exercise can begin to help you learn how to locate your areas of emotional restriction as a performer, breakthrough resistence to full emotional recall and expression, and create emotional reality that can help your audience suspend disbelief.

-Featured for actors:
+Featured for actors: Cure Stage Fright

 a.
 EMOTIONAL RECALL

 It can be tempting to just skim through acting exercises such as this one.
 To do so will be cheating yourself as an actor.
+I advise setting aside time to be alone and undisturbed and also, repeated practice.

 Reach a state of receptive relaxation.